 Žak Ozmo is a music director, lutenist, researcher, and specialist in the clinical application of music.
 He is based in London, U.K. and Memphis, Tennessee.
 He is the founder-director of the British period instrument ensemble L’Avventura London.
 In Memphis, he is leading and developing a groundbreaking, city-wide initiative that applies music and sound to treating cancer and other diseases.

-Žak subsequently received a B.A. in historical performance from Wilfrid Laurier University in Waterloo, Canada, a doctorate in early music performance (with a sub-specialty in musicology) from the USC Thornton School of Music in Los Angeles, and has completed postdoctoral studies in the same area from the Guildhall School of Music and Drama in London.
+Žak subsequently received a B.A. in historical performance (with a sub-specialty in music therapy) from Wilfrid Laurier University in Waterloo, Canada, a doctorate in early music performance (with a sub-specialty in musicology) from the USC Thornton School of Music in Los Angeles, and has completed postdoctoral studies in the same area from the Guildhall School of Music and Drama in London.
 He has studied lute and historical performance practice with Terry McKenna, James Tyler, Pat O’Brien, and William Carter, conducting with Noel Edison, Lucinda Carver, and William Dehning, and musicology with Bruce Alan Brown and Giulio Ongaro, among others.

 In London, Žak founded and directs L’Avventura London, a professional ensemble dedicated to a historically-informed exploration of repertoire from the sixteenth through the eighteenth centuries.
 The majority of L’Avventura’s projects are based on his original research, performing editions, and arrangements, and regularly include modern debuts of forgotten musical treasures, along with fresh takes on more familiar and much-loved masterpieces. Žak’s performances with the group, both live and recorded, have been featured on BBC Radio 3, American NPR, Radio France, Canadian CBC, Australian ABC, Classic FM, German KulturRadio and MDR Figaro, Austrian ORF Radio Ö1, Belgium Radio Klara, Spanish Catalunya Radio and Russian Classic FM, among others; the press has praised his work as a musical director for ‘excellent musicianship’ and ‘an admirable understanding of Baroque performance conventions’ (Gramophone), and described L’Avventura’s performances as ‘engaging, entertaining…an enormous amount of atmosphere and character’ (Opera News).
 L’Avventura’s appearances include major festivals across the United Kingdom (including the York Early Music Festival, Lufthansa Festival of Baroque Music, Brighton Early Music Festival, Spitalfields Summer Music Festival, Petworth Festival, Cheltenham Festival, York Christmas Early Music Festival, and Gregynog Festival) and international performances in some of the world’s best known venues including the Kölner Philharmonie in Cologne, Grande Auditório Calouste Gulbenkian in Lisbon, the Queen’s Hall in Edinburgh, among others.
 In 2014 Žak conducted L’Avventura London Orchestra, joined by the celebrated soprano Dame Emma Kirkby, countertenor Michael Chance, and the choir Chapelle du Roi, in a performance at the Queen’s Chapel, St James’s Palace, celebrating the three-hundredth anniversary of the ascension of the British royal family to the throne.
 L’Avventura’s professional relationship with the Royal residence is now ongoing.
 L’Avventura records for Hyperion and Opella Nova Records.